ALEXonyourscreen/SCOPE/readme.md

 ## Notes

-This system is designed to require no additional configuration beyond the initial installation, and be a fully 'in-the-box' solution for observing CS:GO.
+This system is designed to require no additional configuration beyond the initial installation, and be a fully 'in-the-box' solution for observing CS2.
 As long as you have a fully configured `autoexec.cfg` with all of your personal settings, switching in and out of SCOPE should be as s1mple as entering the commands listed above.

 Feel free to drop by my stream on Twitch any time you see me live if you have any questions, or just want to say hello!